-^{}This project is the subject of a Petition for waiver of the STB's "related applications" rule filed with the Surface Transportation Board on May 2, 1997.
+These projects are the subject of a Petition for waiver of the STB's "related applications" rule filed with the Surface Transportation Board on May 2, 1997.
+If granted, these will be the subjects of separate proceedings and environmental review that may be completed before the STB acts on the control application.

-A detailed description of each proposed construction project, including alternative actions considered, the existing environment, the potential environmental impacts, and proposed mitigation measures, is provided below.
+A detailed description of these proposed construction projects, including alternative actions considered, the existing environment, the potential environmental impact and proposed mitigation measures is provided below.